muhmds289/burger/README.md

 # burger
-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+in this assigment
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+render dynamic HTML using the Handlebars.js template engine implementing MVC modularization in a full-stack web application implement a custom ORM in the Model layer of an MVC framework tech :handlebars.js,mvc,mysql,HTML